kevmswartz/toddler-phone-control/README.md

 - Long-press the gear button in the top-left corner for about two seconds to open the PIN pad (default `1234`).
 - After entering the PIN, the advanced sections (connection settings, kid button source, macros, etc.) become visible.
 - When you are finished, use the **Hide Advanced Controls** button at the top of the advanced area to tuck everything away again for kid mode.
 - The **Govee Lights** panel lets you enter the H60A1’s LAN IP (from the Govee Home app), set the port (default `4003`), and trigger power, brightness, or quick colors over the local network.
 Those helper functions (`goveePower`, `goveeSetColor`, `goveeSetWarmWhite`, etc.) accept optional IP/port overrides when used from kid-mode buttons so each button can target its own strip.
-LAN control is sent via UDP multicast, so Electron builds handle it natively; on mobile you’ll need a Capacitor UDP plugin providing a `window.goveeLan.send` bridge.
+LAN control now routes through the Tauri `govee_send` command (with a matching browser fallback), so desktop builds work without additional plugins.

 ### Collaboration Tips

 - Treat `toddler-content.json` as data: contributors can branch from `main`, run `npm run content -- add-*`, and open a PR that only updates the JSON (and optionally screenshots/assets).
 After merging, the remote raw URL instantly delivers the new buttons to every build.
 - If you keep content on a dedicated branch (e.g., `kid-content`), set the raw URL to `https://raw.githubusercontent.com/<org>/<repo>/<branch>/toddler-content.json`.
 The app will re-fetch on every launch and fall back to cached data if offline.
-- Remember to run `npm run sync` after updating toddler content so the packaged Electron/Android app bundles the latest defaults.
+- Remember to run `npm run build` (or let `npm run tauri:build` do it for you) after updating toddler content so the native bundles ship with the latest defaults.

 ## Finding Your Roku IP